July Charter

-The July National Charter 2025 (জুলাই জাতীয় সনদ ২০২৫) is a political declaration in Bangladesh based on the consensus between 30 political parties and the interim government over the constitutional, electoral, and administrative reforms in the aftermath of the July Revolution in 2024.
-It was signed on 17 October 2025 at South Plaza of the National Parliament by the National Consensus Commission and 25 political parties of Bangladesh.
+The July National Charter 2025 (জুলাই জাতীয় সনদ ২০২৫) is a political declaration in Bangladesh based on the consensus between 30 political parties and the interim government over the constitutional, electoral, and administrative reforms in the aftermath of the July Uprising in 2024.
+It was signed on 17 October 2025 at South Plaza of the Jatiya Sangsad by the National Consensus Commission and 24 political parties of Bangladesh, with other two parties signing later, bringing the total to 26 political parties.

+Over 80 reform proposals have been proposed in the charter, including constitutional, judicial and legislative reforms.
+Key proposals include increasing women's political representation in the legislature, imposing prime ministerial term limits, enhancing presidential powers, expanding fundamental rights, and protecting judicial freedom.
+However, some signatory parties have expressed disagreement to certain proposals, leading the analysts to question the proper implementation of the provisions of the charter.

 Draft

-The July Charter follows the July Revolution, a mass uprising in Bangladesh in July 2024.
+The July Charter follows the July Uprising, in July 2024.
 A preliminary draft of the July Charter, intended to bring reform to the Constitution of Bangladesh, was released on 28 July 2025, following a series of consultations involving the 30 political parties and the interim government under Muhammad Yunus.
-These discussions were facilitated by the National Consensus Commission, a commission formed by the Chief Adviser Yunus to draft the document.
+These discussions were facilitated by the National Consensus Commission, a commission formed by the Chief Adviser Muhammad Yunus to draft the document.
 After further deliberation and review, the participating parties are expected to formally sign and adopt the final version of the charter.
 The charter consists of 28 points.
-On 31 July 2025, protesters injured during the July-August mass uprising blockaded Dhaka's Shahbagh intersection, demanding the immediate declaration of the "July Charter" and "July Declaration."
+On 31 July 2025, protesters injured during the July Uprising blockaded Dhaka's Shahbag intersection, demanding the immediate declaration of the "July Charter" and "July Declaration".
 The demonstration caused major traffic disruption, with participants vowing to continue until their demands are fulfilled.